 To create a better overview within the catalogue, we use SeaTable's multiple grouping function.
 This allows you to arrange and structure your data as you wish: For example, by series and quality range, or as in our template, by product series and product type.

 You need more than just a display view of your products?
 No problem!
-Simply add several views to your table and group, sort and filter your data as you need it.
+Simply add multiple views to your table and group, sort and filter your data as you need it.
 For example, you can work on the basis of individual product series by creating your own view for the "Gianna" series.
-With just a few clicks, you have all the relevant information at your fingertips.
+With a few clicks you have all relevant information available.

 Gallery plugin for all product images

 You might know this - you are looking for a product and you know what it looks like, but not what it is called?
 Our gallery plugin is very helpful for this.
 It displays all the images that have been entered in the selected table and forms a compact information pool for your product management.
 With additional information such as product name, series and item number, you can thus create a detailed image gallery that also contains important product specifics.